voteflux/flux/CONSTITUTION.WA.md

 ## Internal Voting System

-Flux ACT will use an internal voting system to
+Flux WA will use an internal voting system to

 * Facilitate all WA electors participating in the democratic process once a Flux WA candidate is elected
 * Facilitate members participating in the democratic process